Frequently Asked Questions

 Pre-Event Day Questions

-When is Descente London Duathlon taking place?
+When are Descente London Duathlon and RUN10 taking place?

-Where is Descente London Duathlon taking place?
+Where are Descente London Duathlon and RUN10 taking place?

 How do I enter?

 There is no specified closing date for entries, but some categories may fill up faster than others.
 If you go through the online entry process and make payment, you will be guaranteed a place.